cloud-hot/marionette/README.md

 ### Whitelisting Commands

-A command is accepted by server if there is a file with the name of the command dropped in _/etc/marionette_ ie, to have a a command *foo* to be whitelisted you have to create a file _foo_ in _/etc/marionette_
+A command is accepted by server if there is a file with the name of the command dropped in _/etc/marionette_ ie, to have a command *foo* to be whitelisted you have to create a file _foo_ in _/etc/marionette_

 Following is how a whitelist file will look like